 Parking Citation Appeals

-Any person issued a University citation may appeal the citation within ten (10) days of the citation's issuance.
+Any person issued a University citation may appeal the citation through the Parking Portal available through your my SFA account or by returning this form to our office within ten (10) days of the citation's issuance.
 Boot Administrative citations and towing or storage fees are eligible for appeal.
 Any citation that is not a warning must be appealed as described in these regulations.

 Our appeals process takes into consideration many factors and is judicial in its renderings.
 This process allows us to consider extenuating circumstances, as well as provide an educational experience for those first timers on campus.
 The appeals process not only provides the appellant with an objective review of the appeal, it also provides Parking & Traffic the opportunity to evaluate University rules and regulations for parking and traffic, as well as signs and markings.